mpavlov/asiaq/README.md

 The mechanism for executing SSM commands is `disco_aws.py exec-ssm`.
 See the `--help` of that subcommand for usage instructions.

+Some important notes about executing SSM documents:

+* You cannot pick the user that is used for executing the SSM document.
+All SSM documents are executed as the root user.
+* SSM documents execute in parallel across all targets instances, not serially.
+* SSM documents have a default timeout of one minute.
+If this timeout is not otherwise overwritten, the output will still be returned but the command itself will be marked as a failure.

 #### Configuration

 Executing SSM documents can be somewhat customized through modifications to `disco_aws.ini`.
 You can set the `default_ssm_s3_bucket` option under the `disco_aws` section in the `disco_aws.ini`.
 The value of this option should correspond to an S3 bucket where the output of SSM documents should be uploaded for longer term storage.
 If this option is not set, then the output of SSM documents will be limited to 2500 characters.